-Join Matt Bailey for an in-depth discussion in this video Acquisition segments, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Acquisition segments, part of Learning Web Analytics (2013).

 Now when you start building an analytics approach, what I specifically tell people …to do is to build segments.
 The first segment that I find is easiest …to build and also provides the most insight as to why people use your site, …is to focus on the acquisition.
 Why did they come to your site? …What were they looking for?
 This is very easy to identify looking at …search terms.
 And the first thing that I look to do, is …build segments based on the key word.
 Now, usually, we'll start with the …primary general word.
 I like to call that my big bucket …segment, because those types of segments are typically one word, very general.…